bootdotdev/blog/content/clean-code/dry-code.md

 }
 ```

-You may have noticed that the beginning of those two API calls are nearly identical - the first few lines check to see if a user is properly authenticated and sends authentication data in the respective requests.
+You may have noticed that the beginnings of those two API calls are nearly identical - the first few lines check to see if a user is properly authenticated and sends authentication data in the respective requests.
 This might not be a big problem with just 2 API calls, but what if we have 30?
 Or maybe 1000?
 Instead, we can DRY up this code by writing a simple `fetchWithAuth()` function that centralizes all the client's authentication logic in a single place:

 ```js
 async function fetchWithAuth(url, params){